srnichols/StampsPattern/docs/COST_OPTIMIZATION_GUIDE.md

 **Tip:** For cost-sensitive tenants, start with z0/z1.
 For enterprise or regulated tenants, use z2/z3 for higher durability and compliance.

-This flexibility is a core advantage of the Stamps Pattern—enabling you to right-size cost and resilience for every business scenario.
+This flexibility is a core advantage of the Azure Stamps Pattern—enabling you to right-size cost and resilience for every business scenario.

 ## 📊 Deployment Cost Analysis